Daniela-Alves2004/portifolio/README.md

 - **Articles Section 📝**: Showcases the articles I’ve written, with a summary of each one and a button for full reading.
 - **Responsive Design 📱💻**: Optimized layout for mobile devices and notebooks.

+## 📌 Future Actions

+- ✨ **Add animations**: Implement animations to make the experience more engaging and fun.
+- ⚡ **Make the website more dynamic**: Improve the interactivity and fluidity of the website, providing more agile navigation.
+- 🌗 **Add Dark Theme**: Provides a dark theme option for better visual comfort in low-light environments.
+- 🌎 **Add Portuguese translation**: Add support for multiple languages, starting with the Portuguese translation.

 ## Technologies Used 🛠️

 - **Front-End**: